- Position vehicles on the Start line.

-- Ensure you have clipboard with clock attached, Start Recording forms and Start flag.
+- Ensure you have a clipboard with clock attached, Start Recording forms, spare clock on its own, and Start flag.

 - Call up vehicles from the 10m line and position on the Start line.
 Once vehicle is in position move to the side of the road.

 - As vehicle leaves the Start line record that time on the Start Recording form, from the clock on your clipboard.

 - In the event of a RallySafe tablet failure revert to a manual start procedure.
 For a manual start, with 10 seconds to go before the due Start time call out “10 seconds” and place the flag in the middle of the bonnet.
 At 5 seconds before the Start time commence counting down (5… 4… 3… 2… 1… GO) and then raise flag to signal GO when doing a manual start.
 Another Official (Tablet Operator) is to do the task of filling out the Start Recording forms if possible.

 - In the event of a vehicle stalling on the Start line, start the next vehicle from the other side of the road.